Skip navigation

 Gastroparesis may also cause malnutrition (not getting enough nutrients from your food).

-Gastric emptying tests may help you get treatment for gastroparesis before it causes serious complications.
+Gastric emptying tests may help you get treatment for gastroparesis and other digestive system issues before they cause serious complications.

 Other names: gastric emptying study, gastric emptying scan, gastric emptying scintigraphy, smart pill, wireless motility study, gastric emptying breath test, upper GI series, barium swallow